mathiasbynens/q-encoding/README.md

 ### `q.encode(input)`

-This function takes an encoded string (the `input` parameter) and `Q`-encodes it.
+This function takes an encoded byte string (the `input` parameter) and `Q`-encodes it.
 Each item in the input string represents an octet as per the desired character encoding.
 Here’s an example that uses UTF-8:

 ```js
 var utf8 = require('utf8');